yavar29/GenAI_Projects/AI_ALTEREGO/README.md

 #### Step 8: Access the Interface
 - Open your browser to `http://localhost:7861`
-- Start chatting with your AI alter ego!
+- Start chatting with your Context-Aware AI RAG Assistant!

 ### Testing Your Setup